 - CAASPP and ELPAC Security Incidents and Appeals Procedure Guide

 - How to Submit a Security Incident (Posted 02/05/20)

 LEA CAASPP coordinators and CAASPP test site coordinators should take the following steps when notification is received of a testing incident:

 - Review the information provided and verify that the incident should be reported through STAIRS.

 - Access TOMS to report the testing incident using STAIRS:

 - Select the [STAIRS] navigation tab in TOMS.

 - Follow the online prompts to complete the steps to submit the STAIRS case.

+To expedite the processing of your incident or Appeal, please provide the CDE or test security personnel with any additional information that can be helpful while approving the Appeal or the STAIRS incident.
 Coordinators can withdraw all or some of the SSID(s) from the STAIRS case if the STAIRS case is still pending approval from CalTAC or the CDE.

 Note: Only LEA CAASPP coordinators can contact CalTAC.
 CAASPP test site coordinators should either inform their respective LEA CAASPP coordinator to relay any information to CalTAC; or use the “Notes” section in the STAIRS case to communicate with CalTAC or the CDE.